babashka/sci/doc/ai/0007-instance-member-control.md

 Keying on `class->opts` identity as well as class is what makes `merge-opts`
 correct: it swaps in a fresh `class->opts` map, so every live site misses and re-resolves under the new config for free.
-The cache is populated only when the resolved target is the instance's own class (`identical? target-class instance-class`), i.e. the direct-reflect path.
-The `:public-class` mapping is left uncached, since a `:public-class` fn receives the instance and could map differently per instance.
 Override and deny outcomes are not cached; they re-resolve each call, which is fine since they are not the hot fallthrough.

+The cache also stores the resolved target class, so a `:public-class` mapping is
+cached: a monomorphic site skips the `:public-class` call itself on a hit, serving the cached target directly.
+This holds only if `:public-class` is a pure function of the instance's class.
+Custom types (`sci.impl.types.ICustomType`) break that: a reified object carries its interfaces as per-instance data while sharing one JVM class, so `:public-class` maps two same-class instances to different targets.
+Caching a custom type would serve one instance's target for another.
+So a `:public-class` result is cached only when the instance is not an `ICustomType`; custom types re-resolve every call, as before.
+The contract for a user `:public-class` fn is therefore: depend only on the instance's class, not its value, for non-custom types.

 The read is safe under concurrent execution of the node: `cached` is derefed once into a local and all three fields are read from that one immutable snapshot,